-At Virginia Tech, I have taught Introduction to Women’s and Gender Studies and Introduction to Sociology.
-I also am able to teach Sexualities & Queer Theory; Sex & Gender; Transgender Studies; Sociology of Education; Gender, Law and Policy; and both Quantitative and Qualitative Research Methods.
+I am a Visiting Lecturer in the Department of Sociology at Smith College, teaching Introduction to Sociology.
+At Virginia Tech, I have taught Introduction to Women’s and Gender Studies and Introduction to Sociology, and have been a teaching assistant for Introduction to Sociology, Sociology of Education, and Diversity & Community Engagement.
+I also am able to teach Sexualities & Queer Theory, Sex & Gender, Transgender Studies, Feminist Theory, Gender, Law & Policy, and both Quantitative and Qualitative Research Methods.

-I conceptualize my postsecondary classroom as a space for students to question common sense ideas about social norms by learning from one another.
+I conceptualize my classroom as space for students to question common sense ideas about social norms in everyday life by learning from one’s personal experiences, one another, and applying academic knowledge to public settings.
 As such, my teaching methods focus on three primary objectives:

 (1) encouraging students to take risks and critically engage, analyze, and interrogate foundational concepts and current events;